SH801/haselwimmer/TESTREADME.md

 https://github.com/mpetersen/aes-example

 ### FallbackService.java
-'FallbackService' class accesses a webservice to retrieve a value based on the Mifare ID of the card.
-The webservice should provide the information in JSON format as:
+'FallbackService' class accesses a web service to retrieve a value based on the Mifare ID of the card.
+The web service should provide the information in JSON format as:

 ```